natalya-patrikeeva/capstone/README.md

-## Convolutional Neural Networks for multiclass document classification
+## Convolutional Neural Network for multiclass document classification

 ### Software and Libraries used in the project